charichard09/currency-exchanger/README.md

 * _Input a USD amount_
 * _Input a currency code (examples shown on the right)_
-* _Click convert to see exchange from USD to currency code_ _
+* _Click convert to see exchange from USD to currency code_

 * _Alternatively:_
 * _Install Node.js:_
 * [OS X and Windows Instructions](https://www.learnhowtoprogram.com/intermediate-javascript/getting-started-with-javascript/installing-node-js)
 * _Clone this repo to a local directory_
 * _Visit the [ExchangeRate-API site](https://www.exchangerate-api.com/) and enter your email address to get a free API key._
 * _Create an account, check your email to activate your account, then login and find your API key on the Dashboard or under API Keys on the left sidebar_
-* _Navigate to the root/top of the directory of where this repo was cloned and create a .env file _
+* _Navigate to the root of the directory of where this repo was cloned and create a .env file _
 * _Type on the first line of your .env file "API_KEY={YOUR-API-Key}" without the quotes, paste the API key you received where {YOUR-API-KEY} is, and save the document_
 * _Using Terminal on OS X or PowerShell on Windows: navigate to the directory that this repo was cloned to and install all packages with command $ npm install (without the $)_